Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 Our next destination was Shark Bay, a World Heritage Site famous for its natural beauty and rich wildlife.
 It has one of the world’s largest dugong populations and you can interact with wild dolphins that come close to shore.
 We explored the stunning landscapes of Francois Peron National Park and the ancient stromatolites at Hamelin Pool.

 While in Hamelin Pool, we walked along the boardwalk.
-The signs explained how stromatolites formed and how early life evolved over 3.5 billion years ago.
+The signs explained how the Shark Bay stromatolites formed and how early life evolved over 3.5 billion years ago.

 Next, we explored the shell beach.
 It’s snow-white because it’s made of trillions of tiny Fragum cockleshells.
 The deposits can reach 10 metres thick in some places.